 For detailed demonstration, check out this video by Linda Nylander-Housholder, APRN.

 How to Prevent Baby from Choking on Breastmilk?

 Oversupply of breast milk seems to go hand-in-hand with a fast flow, especially during the first letdown.
-So, to prevent baby from choking on breastmilk, you need to slow things down a bit.
+So, to prevent the baby from choking on breastmilk, you need to slow things down a bit.

 There are several ways you can prevent your baby from choking on breastmilk.

 Change Breastfeeding Position

 Feeding a baby in a side-lying or reclined position can help the baby to gain more control overfeeding.
-Hold baby in your arm as you recline on your nursing chair and feed works best as milk has to work against the gravity and it avoids letdown.
+Hold baby in your arm as you recline on your nursing chair and feed works best as milk has to work against gravity and it avoids letdown.

 I loved feeding my babies in a side-lying position.
 In this position, it is easier for babies to let milk dribble out of the mouth and take a break when your milk flow is too fast for them.
 Make sure to place a towel underneath you to catch excess milk!